threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/tfgrid_solutions/minio/wiki/README.md

 * **URL**: *{host}/tfgrid_solutions/minio/chat/minio_deploy*
 * **Inputs**
    - **Ip version** : (IPv4 or IPv6) Version of the machine that will be used to access MinIO.
-If unsure, chooose IPv4.
+If unsure, choose IPv4.
    - **db password** : password used for all zdb storage
    - **disk type for storage** : (SSD or HDD) disk type to be used by zdb databases where storage will take place
    - **database mode** : (seq or user) mode in which all zdb databases will run with